Revisiting Pre-trained Language Models for Vulnerability Detection: Background and Related Work

-{ {\textbf{Our Work.}}} In contrast to limitations of existing evaluations as detailed in Table~\ref{tab:literature}, our study comprehensively addresses all of aforementioned issues at every stage of the evaluation process.
-For the first time, we conduct an in-depth and accurate evaluation of 17 representative PLMs for VD, encompassing a variety of model architectures and systematically compares fine-tuning and prompt engineering on a self-collected VD dataset.
+{ {\textbf{Our Work.}}} In contrast to limitations of existing evaluations as detailed in Table~\ref{tab:literature}, our study comprehensively addresses all of aforementioned issues at every stage through the evaluation pipeline.
+For the first time, we conduct the in-depth and accurate evaluation of 18 representative PLMs for VD, encompassing different scales of model parameters and systematically compares fine-tuning and prompt engineering on the high-quality datasets.
 For fine-tuning, we include open-source PLMs with up to 34 billion parameters.
-For prompt engineering, we evaluate two prompt settings and four types of structure- and semantic-aware prompts to determine optimal configurations.
+For prompt engineering, we evaluate two prompt settings and four types of structure- and semantic-aware prompts to determine better configurations.
 Finally, we assess the real-world performance of PLMs from multiple realistic perspectives, including their generalization to out-of-distribution data and robustness to code perturbations (normalization, abstraction, semantic-preserving transformations, truncation).
 Our analysis offers valuable insights to guide future research in VD using PLMs.